leovander/StarRating/README.md

 Requirements
 -

-I just requires any version of Jquery.
+It just requires any version of Jquery.
 By default I am pointing to the CDN of it at the top of the page.-